maocide/BacklogReaper/README.md

 * **API Key:** Enter `lm-studio` or `ollama`.
 * **Base URL:** Enter your local server address (e.g., `http://localhost:1234/v1`).
 * **Model Name:** Enter the exact name of the loaded local model.

+### 🗝️ The Vault’s Ward (Key Security)

+When you offer your **Steam API Key** and **OpenAI/LLM Key** to the Gatekeeper, they are bound by local encryption.
+The Reaper generates a unique `secret.key` specific to your local machine upon first awakening, keeping your true names and tokens hidden safely from prying eyes...

 ---